Bayesian estimation of nonlinear Hawkes process

-In this section, we construct a nonparametric prior $\Pi_{h}$ on the family of splines or free knot splines that satisfy the assumptions of Theorem \ref{thm:conc_g}.
+A nonparametric prior $\Pi_{h}$ satisfying the assumptions of Theorem \ref{thm:conc_g} can be constructed using the family of splines or free knot splines.
 Without loss of generality, we assume that $A = 1$.
-For $J \geq 1$, let $t_0 = 0 < t_1 < \dots < t_J = 1$ defining a partition of $[0,1]$ and $I_j = (t_{j-1}, t_j)$, $j\in [J]$.
-We consider splines of order $q \geq 0$, i.e. piecewise polynomial functions (on the partition) of degree $q$ and if $q\geq 2$, also $q-2$ times continuously differentiable.
-For a given partition, this defines a vector space of dimension $V = q+J-1$, see \cite{stone, ghosal00}.
+For $J \geq 1$, let $t_0 = 0 < t_1 < \dots < t_J = 1$ define a partition of $[0,1]$ and $I_j = (t_{j-1}, t_j)$, $j\in [J]$.
+We consider splines of order $q \geq 0$, i.e., piecewise polynomial functions (on the partition) of degree $q$ and for $q\geq 2$, $q-2$ times continuously differentiable.
+For a given partition, this defines a vector space of dimension $V = q+J-1$ (see for instance \cite{stone, ghosal00}).

-For the sake of simplicity we present the construction of regular partitions, i.e. $t_j = j/J$, however random partitions can be dealt with following the computations of Section 2.3.1 of \cite{donnet18}.
-Then for all $J$, let $B = (B_1, \cdots, B_V)$ be the $B$-spline basis of order $q$, as in \cite{ghosal00}.
-Recall that for all $j \in [V]$, $B_j$ has support included in an interval of length $q/J$, $B_j\geq 0$ and that $\sum_j B_j(x)=1$ for all $x \in [0,1]$.
-We then define
+For the sake of simplicity, we present the construction of regular partitions, where $t_j = j/J$, however random partitions can be dealt with following the computations of Section 2.3.1 of \cite{donnet18}.
+Let $B = (B_1, \cdots, B_V)$ be the $B$-spline basis of order $q$, as defined in \cite{ghosal00}.
+Recall that for any $j \in [V]$, $B_j$ has support included in an interval of length $q/J$, $B_j\geq 0$ and $\sum_j B_j(x)=1$ for all $x \in [0,1]$.
+We can then define